Human Cultures | Information Literacy Assessment Workshop 2018

-- A stipend will be awarded to all faculty and staff reviewers.
+- A $500 stipend for all faculty reviewers

 Any questions?
-Please contact the Assessment Office at 6-4398 or by email at Assessment@MissouriState.edu.
+Please contact the Assessment Office by email at firstname.lastname@example.org.

 Formerly known as the Quality Initiative Project

-The Quality Initiative Project (QIP) was a summer gathering of Missouri State faculty, staff and students designed to evaluate coursework on a broad level.
-For two years, the project collected anonymous student samples and participants used a rubric to determine the depth-of-knowledge present in each.
-The Office of Assessment used results to quantify university-wide strengths and areas for improvement.
+The Quality Initiative Project (QIP) is an annual assessment workshop designed to review student learning on a broad level.
+For two years, the project collected anonymous student samples related to the Public Affairs Mission and participants used a rubric to determine the depth-of-knowledge present in each.
+The Office of Assessment used results to identify university-wide strengths and areas for improvement.

 While the Quality Initiative Project has served its original purpose, and is now used to assess student learning in General Education.